traitecoevo/growth_trajectories/ms/MS.md

 csl: nature.csl
 ---

+# To do

+Extensions

+- new growth model, so that can implement different reproductive allocation function
+- fit model to data

+References needed

+- $\phi$ moderates response of growth to light in small plants.
+- does $\rho$ change through ontogeny, e.g. tend to increase?

+Figures

+- Figure \ref{f-hump}: Better labels for y-axes, also units
+- Figure \ref{SI_size_dDdt}, \ref{f-SI_size_dastdt}: Missing variables.
+Need to access via tree.
+Better labels for y-axes, also units
+- Figure \ref{f-assumptions}, decide if we want to keep.
+If so, rebuild from data.

+Minor

+- change "dbh" in figures to $D$, so as matches equations

 # Abstract

 Plant growth is the foundation of the terrestrial biosphere, powering food-webs, the carbon cycle and much of human activity[@raupach_carbon_2010].
-Plant species differ in several functional traits, such as aspects of tissue construction and energy allocation, that drive differences in mechanical strength, biomass partitioning, and rates of photosynthesis and tissue turnover[@wright_world-wide_2004; @chave_towards_2009; @westoby_plant_2002].
+Plant species differ in many functional traits, including aspects of tissue construction and energy allocation, that drive differences in mechanical strength, biomass partitioning, and rates of photosynthesis and tissue turnover[@wright_world-wide_2004; @chave_towards_2009; @westoby_plant_2002].
 Yet, it remains unclear how -- and even if -- such traits influence whole-plant growth, with the simple relationships predicted by existing theory often lacking empirical support[@wright_functional_2010; @poorter_are_2008].
-Here we provide a new set of theoretical predictions, validated using 20 years of growth data, showing that the influence of traits on growth rate is moderated by plant size, and that the impact of size on the nature of relationships varies among traits.
+Here we provide a new set of theoretical predictions, validated using 20 years of growth data[@condit_barro_2012; @kitajima_leaf_2013], showing that the influence of three prominent traits on growth rate is moderated by plant size, and that the impact of size on the nature of relationships varies among traits.
 We extend a widely-used theoretical model that links growth rate in seedlings with a single leaf trait[@lambers_inherent_1992; @wright_cross-species_2000] to explicitly include influences of size, light environment, and three other prominent traits.
-We find the influence of leaf construction cost (LCC) on growth is strong in small plants but weakens with size.
-In contrast, the influence of wood density peaks at intermeidate sizes (WD), while the inlfuence of height at maturation (HMAT) strengthens with size.
+We find the influence of leaf construction cost ($\phi$) on growth is strong in small plants but weakens with size.
+In contrast, the influence of stem construction cost ($\rho$) peaks at intermediate sizes, while the influence of height at maturation ($h_m$) strengthens with size.
 Our theoretical model suggests the change in trait-growth relationships with size arises due to changes in biomass partitioning and reproductive allocation.
 Moreover, we show how traits moderate plant responses to light environment and also determine shade tolerance, supporting diverse empirical results[@ruger_functional_2012; @poorter_leaf_2006].
 By disentangling the effects of plant size, light environment and traits on growth rates, our results provide a solid theoretical foundation for trait ecology and thus provide a platform for understanding growth across diverse species around the world.

 # Main text

-Functional traits capture core differences in the strategies plants use to generate and invest surplus energy.
-Data for prominent traits now exists for many of the world's 250000 plant species; yet the effect of these traits on growth remains poorly understood.
-Prominent traits, such as leaf construction cost (LCC, $\phi$; also known as leaf mass per area) are  widely thought to be indicators of potential growth[@enquist_general_2007], because cheaper leaf construction enables faster canopy expansion[@blackman_compound_1919; @westoby_time_2000].
+Functional traits capture core differences in the strategies plants use to generate and invest surplus energy[@wright_world-wide_2004; @chave_towards_2009; @westoby_plant_2002].
+Data for prominent traits now exists for many of the world's 250000 plant species[@cornwell_functional_2014]; yet the effect of these traits on growth remains poorly understood.
+Prominent traits such as $\phi$ (also known as leaf mass per area) are widely considered as indicators of growth rate[@reich_world-wide_2014], because cheaper leaf construction should enable faster canopy expansion[@blackman_compound_1919; @westoby_time_2000].
 Indeed, growth rate in seedlings is strongly and negatively correlated with $\phi$[@cornelissen_seedling_1996; @wright_cross-species_2000] (Fig. \ref{f-BCI}).
-Although, it has been suggested that low $\phi$ might also give a growth advantage in larger plants[@enquist_general_2007], an increasing number of empirical studies have failed to detect any such effect[@wright_functional_2010, @herault_functional_2011, @poorter_are_2008] (Fig. \ref{f-BCI}).
+Although, it has been suggested that low $\phi$ might also give a growth advantage in larger plants[@enquist_general_2007], an increasing number of empirical studies have failed to detect any such effect[@wright_functional_2010, @herault_functional_2011, @poorter_are_2008].
 Meanwhile, expectations on how other prominent traits might influence growth are lacking.
 The growing discord between theoretical expectation and empirical result thus indicates a strong need for a new theoretical framework through which the influence of traits and size on plant growth can be understood.

 Here we extend a widely-used theoretical model that links growth rate in seedlings to $\phi$[@lambers_inherent_1992; @wright_cross-species_2000], to explicitly include influences of size, light environment, and other prominent traits.
-This extension allows us to generate novel predictions on the link between four key traits and plant demography, explain in particular why the effect of each trait on growth is moderated by plant size (Table \ref{tab:predictions}).

-We then verify these predictions using data from both a long-term plot and field experiment at Barro Colorado Island, Panama.
-Use new method to estimate species potential growth rate, therby accounting for size specific effects (Fig. \ref{S-quantile_examples}).In line with model predictions, we show that the effect of traits on growth changes with plant size, with different traits exhibiting distinct size-dependent effects (Fig. \ref{f-BCI}).
-Moreover, model we show how traits also moderate  sensitivity of growth to changes in light and shade tolerance (Fig. XXX).
-Together, these findings unify a large number of otherwise disparate empirical findings about plant growth and its link to traits.
+This extension allows us to generate novel predictions on the link between four key traits and plant demography (Table \ref{tab:predictions}).
+Predictions are compared against data from both a long-term plot[@condit_barro_2012] and field experiment[@kitajima_leaf_2013] at Barro Colorado Island, Panama.
+We use a new method to estimate species potential growth rate, accounting for size specific effects (Fig. \ref{S-quantile_examples}, see Methods for details).
+This new method allowed us to extract a more definite signal of trait effects than in previous studies[@wright_functional_2010].
+The results of this new analysis (Fig. \ref{f-BCI}) align closely with our theoretical predictions (Table \ref{tab:predictions}) showing how the effect of traits on growth changes with plant size, with different traits exhibiting distinct size-dependent effects.

 We begin with a standard model for the amount of biomass available for growth, $dP / \textrm{d}t$, given by the difference between income (total photosynthesis) and losses (respiration and turnover) within the plant[@falster_influence_2011]:
 \begin{equation}\label{eq:dPdt}
 \underbrace{\strut \frac{dP}{\textrm{d}t}}_\textrm{net biomass production}= \underbrace{\strut Y}_\textrm{yield} \big(\underbrace{\strut \frac{m_\textrm{l}}{\phi} \, A}_\textrm{photosynthesis} - \big(\underbrace{\strut \, \frac{m_\textrm{l}}{\phi} \, r_\textrm{l} + \sum_\textrm{i=b,s,r}{m_\textrm{i} \, r_\textrm{i}}}_\textrm{respiration}\big)\big) - \big(\underbrace{\strut \sum_\textrm{i=l,b,s,r}{m_\textrm{i} \, k_\textrm{i}}}_\textrm{turnover}\big).
 \end{equation}
-Here, $m,r$, and $k$ refer to the mass, respiration rate, and turnover rate of different tissues, denoted by subscripts $l$=leaves, $b$=bark, $s$=sapwood and $r$=roots. $A$ is the assimilation rate of CO$_2$ per leaf area and $Y$ is yield: the fraction of assimilated carbon fixed in biomass (the remianing fraction being lost as growth respiration) (see Table \ref{tab:params} for units and definitions).
+Here, $m,r$, and $k$ refer to the mass, respiration rate, and turnover rate of different tissues, denoted by subscripts $l$=leaves, $b$=bark, $s$=sapwood and $r$=roots. $A$ is the assimilation rate of CO$_2$ per leaf area and $Y$ is yield: the fraction of assimilated carbon fixed in biomass (the remaining fraction being lost as growth respiration) (see Table \ref{tab:params} for units and definitions).
 Photosynthesis is proportional to leaf area, $a_\textrm{l} = m_\textrm{l} / \phi$, while total mass of living tissues $m_\textrm{t}=m_\textrm{l}+m_\textrm{b}+m_\textrm{s}+m_\textrm{r}.$ Eq. \ref{eq:dPdt} assumes that tissues lost via turnover are replaced before new growth occurs.

 Current theory emphasises the relationship between $\phi$ and relative growth in mass[@enquist_general_2007], $\textrm{d}P / \textrm{d}t / m_\textrm{t}$.
 For seedlings, which are young and mostly leaf, it is reasonable to ignore all turnover terms as well as the respiration terms for non-leaf tissues.
 Net production then becomes a linear function of leaf area and net photosynthesis per leaf area ($A_\textrm{net} = Y(A - r_\textrm{l})$), making relative growth rate a linear function of $\phi$:
 \begin{equation}\label{eq:RGR}
 \underbrace{\strut\frac{\textrm{d}P}{\textrm{d}t}\frac{1}{m_\textrm{t}}}_\textrm{relative growth in mass}  \approx A_\textrm{net} \times \phi^{-1} \times \frac{m_\textrm{l}}{m_\textrm{t}}. \end{equation}
 Although Eq. \ref{eq:RGR} captures patterns of growth in seedlings in relation to $\phi$[@wright_cross-species_2000], this approximation does not directly link to other traits, or to the variables that are routinely collected for large trees: namely plant height ($h$) and stem cross-sectional area ($a_\textrm{st}$) or diameter $D$.

 To model growth in either height or basal area requires we to account not just for mass production, but also for the costs of building new tissues, allocation to reproduction, and architectural layout.
-In eq. \ref{eq:RGR}), these terms are missing, whereas in the model presented here they are made explicit.
+In eq. \ref{eq:RGR}, these terms are missing, whereas in the model presented here they are made explicit.

 Mathematically, height growth can be decomposed into a product of physiologically relevant terms[@falster_influence_2011]:
 \begin{equation} \label{eq:dhdt}